-Please see the Vanier Scholarship website for complete evaluation criteria.
+Please see the Vanier Scholarship website for complete selection criteria.

 Current and prospective students will complete their Vanier application using ResearchNet, an online application system.
-Applicants to UBC must submit their complete application package via ResearchNet by 11:59pm (Vancouver time) on Monday, 12 September 2016.
+Applicants to UBC must submit their complete application package via ResearchNet by 11:59pm (PDT - Vancouver time) on Thursday, 7 September 2017.

 To apply, applicants must do the following by the deadline noted above: